Dexalot/dexalot-docs/docs/TradePairs.md

 Pauses a specific Trade Pair

-*Can only be called by ExchangeSub.
+*Can only be called by DEFAULT_ADMIN.
 Public instead of external because it saves 0.184(KiB) in contract size*

 #### Parameters